hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 - "What hardware can LAMMPS be used on?"
 - "How can I enable architecture support at runtime?"
 - "What accelerator packages are compatible with which hardware?"
-- "What is KOKKOS and why should I use it?"
+- "What is Kokkos and why should I use it?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: